nokia/pcaptoparquet/README.md

 pcaptoparquet -h
 ```

 **Note 1**: Portable executable can be created with pyinstaller but this executable has not been fully tested.
+Just check Makefile for more information.

 **Note 2**: CLI interface was not fully tested in windows environment.
 Unit testing is only intrumented for linux.